andreikarpau/DataScienceRepo/README.md

 ## HopfieldNetworkProj
 The implementation of Hopfield Network with asynch running.
 The project is implemented on **Python**.
 It uses *NumPy* library.

+## TripAnalysisPrj
+This project for extracting and analyzing driving related data.
+The project is implemented on **Python** and contains interaction with external APIs.